Why Early Care Matters

 • Minimizing excessive cold, raw, or processed foods

-Ongoing stress is a powerful hormone disruptor.
-It can interfere with ovulation, worsen pain, and disrupt cycle timing.
+Ongoing stress is a “silent” disruptor.
+It can interfere with ovulation, worsen pain, and interfere with cycle timing.

 Helpful practices include: